 Cenote Cristalino isn’t just one pool, but a series of multiple natural pools connected by small mangroves.

-As you enter the complex, you the smallest of the pools is straight ahead.
+The walk from the parking lot to the pools is less than 100 meters down a gradual slope.
+As you enter the complex, the smallest of the pools is straight ahead.
 As you proceed to your left, the pools get larger and more spectacular.

 There are paving stones around each of the pools which make for a nice walkway, and aluminum ladders into the water at three different points.